 “At this late date, FX is attempting to establish a historical artifact with this series without reaching out to any prosecution sources,” he complained.

-But speaking of prosecution sources, the story of the medal is consistent with the account of one very prominent prosecution source: none other than prosecutor Chris Darden.
+It’s interesting that he mentioned prosecution sources, because the medals story is consistent with the account of one very prominent prosecution source: none other than prosecutor Chris Darden.

 Darden wrote in his book, “In Contempt,” that Fuhrman told him, in a roundabout way, that he collected Nazi medals.
 Here’s an excerpt, via Newsweek: